Michael concentrates his practice in the areas of corporate and securities law, including:

 - Martindale-Hubbell "AV" rated

-- Included in a list of "Super Lawyers" by New Jersey Monthly Magazine and Law & Politics Magazine
+- Included on a list of "Super Lawyers" by New Jersey Monthly Magazine and Law & Politics Magazine

-- Included in a list of “New Jersey’s Top Rated Lawyers” by Inside Jersey and the Newark Star-Ledger for his practice in Business and Commercial, Healthcare and Securities Law (2012)
+- Named among “New Jersey’s Top Rated Lawyers” by Inside Jersey and the Newark Star-Ledger for his practice in Business and Commercial, Healthcare and Securities Law (2012)